godotengine/godot-docs/classes/class_node.rst

 :ref:`Node<class_Node>` **get_parent** **(** **)** |const|

-Returns the parent node of the current node, or ``null`` if the node lacks a parent.
+Returns this node's parent node, or ``null`` if the node doesn't have a parent.

 .. rst-class:: classref-item-separator